UghThatGuyAgain/communitydragon.github.io/README.md

 ## Goals
 The goals for this project are simple:
-* Create an API and CDN to give developers an alternative to data dragon.
+* Create an API to give developers an alternative to data dragon.
-  * This API and CDN will manage the inconsistent and not updated data provided by Data Dragon.
+  * This API will manage the inconsistent and not updated data provided by Data Dragon.
-  * This API and CDN  will provide extended and aditional data that Data dragon currently does not provide.
+  * This API  will provide extended and aditional data that Data dragon currently does not provide.

 ## Contributors
 * [Sandi Karajic](https://github.com/skarajic) (Project Leader, Full Stack Developer)